opentok/opentok-network-test/README.md

   if there is another high-bandwidth consumer on the network, WebRTC will try to set its own usage to the minimum.

-* The pre-call test shows the "Excellent" (or "Acceptable") result, but the video still gets pixilated during the call.
+* The network test shows the "Excellent" (or "Acceptable") result, but the video still gets pixilated during the call.

   You can increase the required thresholds to better qualify the end user connection.